russelltsherman/bash-commons/README.md

 * `log.sh`: A collection of logging helpers that write logs to `stderr` with log levels (INFO, WARN, ERROR) and timestamps.

+* `os.sh`: A collection of Operating System helpers, such as checking which flavor of Linux (e.g., Ubuntu, CentOS) is running and validating checksums.

 * `string.sh`: A collection of string manipulation functions, such as checking if a string contains specific text, stripping prefixes, and stripping suffixes.

 ## Testing